 Baccarat may be known as James Bond's favorite casino game, but you don't need to be James Bond to enjoy playing it!
 In this comprehensive guide, you'll learn how to play baccarat and become familiar with several popular betting strategies.

 Baccarat may be known as James Bond's favorite casino game, but you don't need to be James Bond to enjoy playing it!
-In fact, baccarat is one of the most popular table games at land-based and online casinos around the world.
-If you’re not familiar with it, there's no better time than now to get acquainted.
+Baccarat is one of the most popular table games at land-based and online casinos worldwide.
+If you’re unfamiliar with it, there's no better time than now to get acquainted.
 Read on to learn how to play baccarat and discover several strategies to help you increase your chances of winning.

 How to Play Baccarat

 Baccarat is one of the simpler online casino card games.
-The goal of the game is to bet correctly on the hand of the banker or the player.
+The game's goal is to bet correctly on the hand of the banker or the player.
 The hand that’s closest to the number 9 wins.
 Cards 2-9 are worth their face value, while 10-King are worth 0.
 Aces are worth 1.
-The game is played with 3-8 standard 52-card decks that are shuffled together by a machine.
+The game is played with 3-8 standard 52-card decks shuffled together by a machine.

-The dealer deals 2 hands: one for the banker and one for the player.
-(Although it’s called the player’s hand, it’s not necessarily you—you are the bettor who is placing wagers on which of the hands will be closest to 9.)
+The dealer deals with two hands: one for the banker and one for the player.
+(Although it’s called the player’s hand, it’s not necessarily you—you are the bettor placing wagers on which hands will be closest to 9.)

-Before the dealer deals, you can bet on 3 possible outcomes: that the player will win, the banker will win, or they will tie.
+Before the dealer deals, you can bet on three possible outcomes: that the player will win, the banker will win, or they will tie.
 Then the dealer deals the cards face up, 2 for the player and 2 for the banker.
-If the dealt cards add up to more than 9, the dealer adds the 2 values together and drops the first digit to get the value.
+If the dealt cards add up to more than 9, the dealer adds the two values together and drops the first digit to get the value.
 For example, if you receive a hand of 8 and 6, the value totals 14.
-You drop the 1 and are left with a value of 4.
+You drop the one and are left with a value of 4.

 The Third Card

 In some cases, a third card can be dealt with.
-If the player or banker gets an 8 or 9 value from the first 2 cards, it’s considered a natural win, and a third card isn’t dealt.
+If the player or banker gets an 8 or 9 value from the first two cards, it’s considered a natural win, and a third card isn’t dealt.
 Similarly, if the player has a card value of 6 or 7, they stand and don’t get a third card.
-If the player doesn’t need that third card, the banker also stands with a 6 or 7 card value.
+If the player doesn’t need that third card, the banker also stands with a six or 7-card value.

 For better or worse, there are rules regarding when the player and banker stand.
-These rules might seem complicated in the beginning, but fortunately, it’s the dealer who needs to remember them, not you.
-Of course, as you get more experience with baccarat, you’ll remember these rules as well.
+These rules might seem complicated initially, but fortunately, the dealer needs to remember them, not you.
+Of course, as you get more baccarat experience, you’ll also not forget these rules.

 Regarding the third card: